This is the perfect ham recipe for x mas and definitely a crowd pleaser that will have your family begging you to make it for years to come.

 Now, when it comes to glaze, I keep it simple with a few ingredients.
 I use butter, brown sugar for sweetness, honey to achieve a nice consistency, and pineapple juice to give it a pineapple flavor.
 I also add a slurry to thicken the glaze, which consists of water and cornstarch.

-- First Step: Place a pot over medium heat and add in the butter and brown sugar.
+- First Step: Place a pot over medium heat and add the butter and brown sugar.
 Stir it in well until it’s dissolved and glistening.

 - Second Step: Stir in the honey and pineapple juice until well blended.